FranLeston/W3-pipelines-project/README.md

 For my Ironhack week 3 project, I wanted to analyse current players from La Liga while also incorporating some 3rd party data.
 The data I have collected includes trophies won by the players over their careers and also twitter data such as number of followers to determine if the players success is correlated with the amount of followers they have.

 Though not a requirement, I have included an initial setup main.py file which in addition to cleaning the data acquired, it will first create a Database Schema and populate it with information from https://www.api-football.com/ .
-This is mainly what the main.py does when executed.
+This is mainly what the main.py does when executed. <br/>

-1. Connect to DB and create the schemas for 3 tables:
+1. Connect to DB and create the schemas for 3 tables:<br/>
     a.
-Teams
+Teams<br/>
     b.
-PLayers
+PLayers<br/>
     c.
-Trophies
+Trophies<br/>

-    Here is a EER Diagram of th final SQL Arquitcture:
+    Here is a EER Diagram of th final SQL Arquitcture:<br/>
     ![alt text](https://github.com/FranLeston/W3-pipelines-project/blob/main/images/EER_Diagram.png?raw=true)

 2. Using the Football API, I get all the Team, Player Stats and Trophies Information for LaLiga PLayers in the current 2020-2021 season.
 I then add this info to the DB.
 (Over 1,000 API calls, About    two minutes to finish!).